Skip to main content

 Southeast of this desert, we find the Altar Desert, a sand desert whose appearance resembles the vast Saharan areas covered with dunes.

 The western area of the state of Sonora is part of the Sonoran Desert itself, and as we said with regard to Baja California Sur, it experiences an increase in precipitation from July to October.
-From July to October, the wet winds lower a bit the temperature, to the point that the hottest month is often June, but they also raise relative humidity in the following months.
+The wet winds from July to October lower a bit the temperature, to the point that the hottest month is often June, but they also raise relative humidity in the following months.

 In this area, we find the important city of Hermosillo, which has a dry winter, pleasantly warm during the day (even though nights can be cold), and a very hot summer, with average highs around 40 °C (104 °F) in June.